gopkumr/gopkumr.github.io/content/post/restapi-mcp-apim.md

 ### Deploying to Azure API Management

-Once your custom MCP server is built and deployed to a suiatable hosting service (App Service or Container Apps) you'll need to configure endpoints in Azure API Management:
+Once your custom MCP server is built and deployed to a suitable hosting service (App Service or Container Apps) you'll need to configure endpoints in Azure API Management:

 1. **Deploy API**: Deploy an API with the backend as the MCP server exposing POST /message and GET /sse operations.
 Use bicep to deploy the API and Operations